Kernel Scaling for Manifold Learning and Classification: Setting the Scale Parameter

-where ${\cal{C}} \in [2,3]$.
-This approach attempts to set a small scale to maintain local connectivities.
-Another scheme in \cite{Singer} aims to find a range of values for $\epsilon$.
-The idea is to compute the kernel $\mymat{K}$ from Eq. (\ref{GKernel}) at various values of $\epsilon$.
-Then, search for the range of values where the Gaussian bell shape exists.
-The scheme in \cite{Singer} is implemented using Algorithm \ref{alg:Singer}.
+Another scheme \cite{Singer} aims to find a range of values for $\epsilon$.
+The idea is to compute the kernel $\mymat{K}$ from Eq.\ (\ref{GKernel}) at various values of $\epsilon$.
+Then, search for the range of values which give rise to a well-pronounced Gaussian bell shape.
+The scheme in \cite{Singer} is implemented using Algorithm \ref{alg:Singer}.\\